About Centers for Independent Living

 SICIL built this float in recognition of the Americans with Disabilities Act being signed in to law.
 We participated in the Persimmon Festival Parade in Mitchell, IN and the Pumpkin Parade in West Baden / French Lick, IN.
 We were spreading the news of ADA.

-SICIL ANNUAL EVENTS
+SICIL EVENTS